EaMS1234/site/README.md

 title: Custom Title
 url: Custom URL
 alt: URL of the Translated Version
-desc: Description or Summary that appears below the title
+desc: Summary that appears below the title
 time: day/month/year - hours:minutes (follow the format: "02/01/2006 - 15:04")
 ---
 ```

 Note: These tags are totally optional!
 You are fine without them, as long as you follow the correct structure of the "content" directory

-## Roadmap
+## Features
 - [x] Read and parse content from disk
 - [x] Blog
 - [x] Gallery
 - [x] Multilingual support (portuguese & english)
 - [x] RSS/Atom feed
-- [ ] Accessibility features
-- [ ] Portfolio page for projects
-- [ ] Support for the russian language
-- [ ] Support for tags, categories and picture folders